jobmetric/laravel-category/CONTRIBUTING.md

 ## License

-By contributing to Category, you agree that your contributions will be licensed under the same license as the project (if applicable).
+By contributing to Taxonomy, you agree that your contributions will be licensed under the same license as the project (if applicable).
 Make sure you understand and comply with the licensing terms before submitting your contributions.

 ## Acknowledgments

 Contributors play a vital role in the success of this project.
 Your efforts will be acknowledged in the project's documentation and release notes, and your GitHub profile will be listed as a contributor.

-Thank you for your interest in contributing to Category.
+Thank you for your interest in contributing to Taxonomy.
 Together, we can build an amazing open-source community and make the project even better!